 The PSV logo indicates a flagship football team capable of representing the Netherlands in front of the global community.
-There is pride in our roots and a desire to perform well on the field, creating a legendary future in the emblem.
+We are proud of our roots and desire to perform well on the field, creating a legendary future in the emblem.

 PSV: Brand overview